You probably know about the Android Auto app and you might be looking for an Android Auto compatible phone list.

 Other than that, connectivity between Android Auto and smartphones requires a USB cable or Wi-Fi.

-If your car doesn’t support Wi-Fi, then you’re only option is to use a USB cable.
+If your car doesn’t support Wi-Fi, then your only option is to use a USB cable.
 Make sure to use a cable that supports not only charging but also data transfer.

 This marks the first generation of phones in the Pixel brands.
 The phone runs on Android 7.0, which is upgradable to 9.0.
 It might not be new in the market, but it offers excellent services when used for Android Auto.